SCENE 01 / BOOM OPERATORS

 IATSE 891, 873 and 514 boom-op pool with Sennheiser MKH and Schoeps CMIT 5U kits, trained in the David Husby and Glen Gauthier production-sound tradition

 Here is how the work lines up.
 Boom-op talent in Canada concentrates in three IATSE locals — 891 British Columbia for the Vancouver Hollywood-North features and series, 873 Toronto for the Pinewood Toronto Studios and Cinespace slate, and 514 Quebec for MELS Cité du cinéma and the francophone production base.
-Our senior pool draws from the lineage built by David Husby (production sound on Schitt's Creek), Glen Gauthier (multiple Canadian Screen Awards for production sound), and the broader generation trained under Lou Solakofski's re-recording mixer credits and Mark Berger's four-Oscar mixing legacy.
+Our senior pool draws from the lineage built by David Husby (production sound on Schitt's Creek), Glen Gauthier (many Canadian Screen Awards for production sound), and the wider generation trained under Lou Solakofski's re-recording mixer credits and Mark Berger's four-Oscar mixing legacy.

-Quebec winter humidity and the Atlantic Newfoundland and Cape Breton wind run through three or four windscreen layers — Cyclone first, Super-Shield mid, fur cover outer — and the op briefs the actor on volume floor before each take.
+Here is how the work shapes up.
+Quebec winter humidity and the Atlantic Newfoundland and Cape Breton wind run through three or four windscreen layers.
+Cyclone first, Super-Shield mid, fur cover outer — and the op briefs the actor on volume floor before each take.
 ACTRA does not directly cover boom ops (it covers performers), so our boom-op rates and meal-penalty terms run under the IATSE 891, 873 or 514 collective agreement applicable to the shoot region, with utility-sound and second-boom support pulled from the same local register and trained at Vancouver Film School, Sheridan College Oakville, Toronto Metropolitan University (formerly Ryerson) and Concordia Montreal.

 FAQ